-B.3.
-Description of how the anthropogenic emissions of GHG by sources are reduced below those that would have occurred in the absence of the registered CDM project activity:
+B.5.
+Description of how the anthropogenic emissions of GHG by sources are reduced below those that would have occurred in the absence of the registered CDM project activity (assessment and demonstration of additionality):

 In order to determine if the project activity is additional, the additionality tool approved by the Executive Board is applied.
 The following steps are applied: